Investors wary as Tanzania moves to assert more control over mines

 Junior miner Kibo Mining (KIBO.L) has seen little impact because in addition to gold exploration, it is developing a coal mine to fuel Tanzania’s first coal-fired power station.

-The new government regulations, including moves to increase government ownership, were sound and warranted, Kibo Mining CEO Louis Coetzee told Reuters, but he lamented the “questionable methodology” of the process.
+Increasing government ownership was sound and warranted, Kibo Mining CEO Louis Coetzee told Reuters, but he lamented the “questionable methodology” of the process.

 A parliamentary inquiry team had said on Sept.
 7 that it had uncovered massive smuggling of the blue-violet gemstone.